 Take a look at the Club’s Facebook page and Ride Calendar for cancellations, which usually only occur due to inclement weather and are more likely in the winter months.
 The Facebook "feed" can be readily found on the bottom of the website's Home page, whether you are on a laptop or a mobile device.

 What happens when I get to the ride?

 Show up at the start location at least 15 minutes prior to the ride starting time and locate the ride leader.
 Introduce yourself and let them know if you are a new member or guest and let them know what kind of rider you are.
 You will need to fill out the sign-in/waiver sheet that all participants of the ride complete.
-If the route is not marked on the road, the ride leader will give you a cue sheet with the ride directions.
 We try to start every ride on time.
 A pet peeve of many members is the rider who shows up a few minutes before the start of a ride while everyone else is ready to start.
 Yes, sometimes it can’t be helped, but do not expect other riders to wait for you.